Focus on Teaching and Learning Conference

 Call for Proposals

-We encourage submissions related to a wide variety of teaching and learning-related topics (e.g., teaching with technology, engaged teaching and learning practices, writing across the curriculum, use of Ignatian Pedagogy in the physical sciences).
-In addition, we hope to make submissions accessible enough for faculty and staff to submit products that are works in progress, rather than fully conceived.
+We encourage submissions related to a wide variety of teaching-related topics.
+In addition, we hope to make submissions accessible enough for faculty to submit products that are works in progress, rather than fully conceived.
 FOTL is also an excellent venue for giving presentations that you may have already shared or plan to present at other conferences.

-Sessions will vary in structure.
-Presenters are asked to identify their preferred format in their proposal; however, reviewers may suggest alternative formats to form symposia.
+Sessions will vary in structure in order to provide a robust experience for presenters and participants.
+Presenters are asked to identify their preferred format in their proposal; however, reviewers may suggest alternative formats and/or combination of like topics to form symposia.

-Workshop Sessions are hands-on sessions that present theory, concepts, and/or practices (e.g., “Interpreting and Employing Feedback from IDEA to Your Teaching”).
-Workshop sessions are 60 minutes long and consist of either one presentation for the full 60 minutes, or in some cases, two presentations back-to-back (i.e., about 30 minutes each).
+Workshop Sessions (60 minutes) are hands-on sessions that present theory, concepts, and/or practices (e.g., “Interpreting and Employing Feedback from IDEA to Your Teaching”).

-Symposium/Panels combine a number of presenters who present and discuss their work on a similar topic (e.g., “The Value of Assessment Across the Institution”).
-Each presenter will be provided with approximately 15 minutes to present their work.
-After all presenters have presented their work, there will be a joint time at the end for questions and discussion.
+Symposium/Panels (60 minutes) combine a number of presenters who discuss their work on a similar topic (e.g., “The Value of Assessment Across an Institution”).
+After all presentations are completed, there will be time for questions and discussion.